 I know it’s not easy, especially if our work involves functions where there are lots of delicious buffet spread.
 In my opinion, working makes it even harder to maintain a healthy weight.
 I know, because I was a housewife for a few years when I was able to eat healthily and sparingly.
-But it’s not impossible to control wealth while having lots of opportunities to enjoy hotel buffets.
+But it’s not impossible to control health while having lots of opportunities to enjoy hotel buffets.

-And don’t be afraid to see the doctor – get a thorough medical check-up or at least do the basic lab tests.
+And don’t be afraid to see the doctor – get a thorough medical check-up or at least do the basic blood/urine tests.
 Make sure your cholesterol level, blood-sugar level, etc., are ok.
 I did the test last year when my BP became erratic, and got positive results after applying and maintaining some easy tips.

 Being unhealthy makes it harder on our family and also interferes with the performance of our duties at home and at work.
 So, choose health!

 Easy Workouts Without Exercise Equipment

 Speaking of workout, here’s an easy workout video that I’d like to share.
 I do this when I want to ensure that I can fit into my baju kurung moden.
 I’ve got a dinner function last night and I started this workout last Sunday.
 It’s only 7 minutes of intense workout, 7 days straight.
 Best done in the morning, before breakfast.
 No equipment necessary except for an exercise mat.
 And I fit into my clothes nicely despite eating as usual.

 At the end of the intense workout, my body always felt warm, and my legs hurt.
 That means, it works.
 So, be forewarned – the body will ache afterwards, if you’re not used to it.